GDxU/fconsole/README.md

 1. Assing a capture key to the Display List popup (click to the **Capture key** button and press a key).
 2. Move cursor above some visual elements.
 3. Press the assinged key (see #1).
-4. Open Developer Tools Console in browser (for Google Chrome on Mac: CMD + Alt + I, on Win: F12 or Ctrl + Shift + I).
+4. Open Developer Tools Console in browser (Google Chrome Win: F12 or Ctrl + Shift + I, MacOS: CMD + Alt + I).
 5. Check the display list hierarchy in the console.
 6. Expand an object and change it's properties
 7. (Optional, Google Chrome) Store an object as a Global Variable from context menu (right click on the object)